What you’ll learn from this article:

 How Many People Die in Car Accidents Every Year?

-Deadly car crashes have been on the rise for several years in the U.S. The rising rate only recently dropped slightly, according to the U.S. Department of Transportation.
+Deadly car crashes in the U.S. have been increasing for several years, but the rate has recently seen a slight decline, according to the U.S. Department of Transportation.

 There was a year-over-year 3.3% decrease for the first 3 months of 2023 compared to the same period in 2022.
 Previously, there was an overall .3% decrease between the full year of 2022 compared to 2021, after the rate rose for several years.